-Mobile Application AVTODOM 2.0.8 Is Available For Download In The APP Store And Google Play
+Mobile application AVTODOM 2.0.8 is available for download in the APP Store and Google Play

 The application makes it possible to conduct an online assessment of a car for urgent purchase or sale.
 Previously, the user had to make an appointment for an inspection through the website or by phone and come to the dealership to calculate the cost.
 It is enough to provide basic information about the car and contact details to apply for CASCO and MTPL.
 The user will receive a policy with the most favorable offers from insurance companies.

-ï¿1⁄2The current update of the application is a long-awaited, but only the first step.
+“The current update of the application is a long-awaited, but only the first step.
 Our list of improvements is scheduled for the next 1.5 years.
 We set a goal for 100% penetration of a single frontal solution into the processes of interaction between the company and clients.
-Our goal is to make sure that all sales and service processes begin and end in the application, so that in the future there will be a quick way for the client to contact the companyï¿1⁄2, ï¿1⁄2 summarized Oleg Kuznetsov on behalf of Avtodom Group and AutoSpetsCenter Group.
+Our goal is to make sure that all sales and service processes begin and end in the application, so that in the future there will be a quick way for the client to contact the company”, – summarized Oleg Kuznetsov on behalf of Avtodom Group and AutoSpetsCenter Group.

 Legal Disclaimer: